Skip to main content

 The council took two votes on I-77 South Monday.
 The first was a non-binding resolution that calls for an independent third-party reevaluation of the corridor and asks NCDOT to pause the draft RFP for toll-lane development until those findings are in.
 It passed near-unanimously.
 Council Member Renée Johnson cast the only no vote.

 Immediately after that result, Johnson moved to rescind the council's October 2024 approval of the I-77 public-private partnership at the regional level.
-That motion was the binding action.
-It drew six votes.
-It needed more.
-Mayor Pro Tem James Mitchell Jr., who had publicly committed in April to supporting rescission, reversed and voted no. The Black Political Caucus had asked the council for rescission for three months.
-Rescission did not pass.
+That motion was the binding action, and it passed 6 to 5, a majority of the eleven-member council.
+Mayor Pro Tem James Mitchell Jr., who had publicly committed in April to supporting rescission, reversed and voted no, but the other six members carried it.
+The Black Political Caucus had asked the council for rescission for three months.
+The motion directs the city's representative on the Charlotte Regional Transportation Planning Organization to seek removal of the P3 approval.

 The same night, the council unanimously scheduled a 150-day data center moratorium, the second time in two weeks this body has pushed back on growth assumptions it once accepted without question.
 The next I-77 conversation on the council's calendar is an interchange feasibility presentation Thursday.
 Council Member Victoria Watlington brings an independent evaluation from UNC Charlotte researchers to the transportation committee in early June, before the budget vote.